18F/development-guide/pages/css-styleguide/format.md

     margin:3px;text-align:center;}
 ```

-- Multiple selectors should each be on a single line, with no space after each comma, unless they selector is less than 5 chars.
+- Multiple selectors should each be on a single line, with no space after each comma, unless they selector is less than five chars.

 ```scss
 // Good